mento-protocol/docs/dive-deeper/fpmm/oracles-and-circuit-breakers.md

 ---

-## Price sources and aggregation (background)
+## Current price source

-Behind the adapter, the protocol may use one or more **price sources**:
+Mento V3 currently uses **Chainlink as its only oracle source**.

-- **Chainlink** — Decentralized oracle network; many pairs have a Chainlink price feed.
-The adapter (or an underlying contract) may read from a Chainlink aggregator and enforce heartbeat and deviation checks.
+- **Chainlink** — The economic price source for Mento V3 pools today.
+The adapter uses a Chainlink-backed rate path and enforces recency, trading-mode, and FX-market-hours checks before a pool can trade on that rate.
-- **On-chain median (e.g. SortedOracles)** — Some deployments use a contract where multiple **reporters** submit prices and the contract stores a **median** and timestamps.
-Reports older than an **expiry** are considered stale.
-The OracleAdapter may read from this median and apply the same validity and breaker checks.
+- **OracleAdapter validity layer** — The adapter does more than return a price: it also checks whether trading should be allowed right now.
+So the production oracle path is not just "read Chainlink," but "read the Chainlink-backed rate and apply Mento validity rules."

 **Rate feed ID** — Each pool is configured with a **reference rate feed ID** (an identifier for the pair, e.g. USDC/USD).
 That ID is used when the pool asks the OracleAdapter for the rate.
 Governance or deployment config sets which feed each pool uses and whether to **invert** the rate.